ADJUSTABLE RATE MORTGAGES

 One of the primary benefits of ARM’s is the lower initial rate, which can make monthly payments more affordable.
 However, the possibility of higher payments in the future is a significant risk that borrowers must consider.
 ARM’s are also more complex than fixed-rate mortgages, and borrowers must understand the terms of their loan to avoid surprises later on.
 ARM’s can be a good choice for borrowers who plan to sell or refinance their home before the rate starts to adjust, but it’s important to weigh the risks and benefits carefully before choosing an ARM over a fixed-rate mortgage.

-GET PRE-APPROVED NOW!
+GET PRE-QUALIFIED NOW!

-Get pre-approved for your loan with our free, quick, and easy application.
+Get pre-qualified for your loan with our free, quick, and easy application.

 How to Qualify for an ADJUSTABLE Rate Mortgage

-Pre-approval is the first and most important step towards acquiring your Adjustable Rate Mortgage.
-Whether you’re a first-time home buyer or seeking to refinance your current home, getting pre-approved helps narrow your focus to properties that fit your budget, establish credibility with sellers, and expedites both the loan funding and closing process.
+Preapproval is the first and most important step towards acquiring your Adjustable Rate Mortgage.
+Whether you’re a first-time home buyer or seeking to refinance your current home, getting preapproved helps narrow your focus to properties that fit your budget, establish credibility with sellers, and expedites both the loan funding and closing process.

 Requirements for First-Time Home Buyers: